 BGE has adopted a comprehensive avian protection plan to reduce bird mortalities from electrocution.
 This plan includes establishing new distribution line construction standards, removing or relocating nests, providing employee training on avian management and establishing bird perch deterrents.

 Beautifying and Preserving Our Communities

-BGE was awarded with a Greenscape Award, while applauding the company’s support of other "green" initiatives benefiting the city of Annapolis.
-The beautification and commitment to helping our local communities always encompasses safeguarding our natural resources as well.
+BGE was awarded with a Greenscape Award while supporting "green" initiatives in the city of Annapolis.
+The beautification and commitment to helping our local communities always encompasses safeguarding natural resources.

 Electricity Facts (Supply Mix)

 Power plants can generate electricity from a number of different fuel sources.
 BGE reports fuel sources and emission data to customers twice a year.
 This allows customers to compare data among the companies providing electricity service in Maryland.